danielflam/senderella/README.md

 and your email. other than that everything should more or less work.
 Point your browser at www.yoursite.com/admin and send away!!

+Currently only works on linux if you need a windows version, feel free to fork the repo and add the functionality.

 Notes
 =====